Chocolate Layer Cake with Ganache

 - As with most baking recipes, unless otherwise specified, have your eggs at room temperature for the best incorporation.

 - After adding the dry ingredients, just mix until well combined.
-At this point, do not beat as this will activate the gluten as well as add air to the batter.
+At this point, do not beat as this will activate the gluten and add air to the batter.

 - PRO-Tip: This recipe uses both baking soda and the less used baking powder.
 Before you even start mixing, check the expiration date on the baking powder.
 It often expires while sitting in your pantry.

 - The combination of buttermilk, oil, and an extra egg yolk ensures a super moist and tender cake.

 - PRO-Tip: Did you know that coffee intensifies the flavor of chocolate?
-I could not detect any coffee flavor despite the 1 1/2 cups of coffee in the batter.
-The cocoa and chocolate provide the majority of the flavor.
+Despite the 1 1/2 cups of coffee in the batter, I could not detect any coffee flavor.
+Cocoa and chocolate provide the majority of the flavor.

 - Over-baking your cake will make it drier.
-Check the cakes at about 35 minutes with a toothpick.
+Check the cakes for about 35 minutes with a toothpick.
 If it comes out clean or with just a few crumbs, your cake is done.
 If there’s batter on the toothpick, you definitely need to add more time.

 Welcome to Progressive Eats, our virtual version of a Progressive Dinner Party.
 This month’s theme is all about an elegant summer evening celebration, and our host is Barb who blogs at Creative Culinary.
 This event is celebrating five years of bringing together great cooks, concepts, and especially great food through the collaboration of Progressive Eats.